hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 *The above figure shows the list of HPE GreenLake services part of the data services on HPE GreenLake cloud-to-edge platform (snippets of the HPE GreenLake Service-catalogues)*

-As of this publication of this blog post (May 2024), these are the list of those data services:
+As of this publication of this blog post (May 2024), these are the list of data services:

 1. HPE DataOps Manager
 2. HPE Block Storage service